CARRA PATTERSON HAS RANGE

 “I was very pregnant during filming,” she said.
 “In a lot of shows, they try to hide it, but they wrote it into this one really well.”

 Patterson is a bona fide actor on the stage and screen.
 She can do drama: She portrayed Eazy-E’s wife in “Straight Outta Compton,” the hit biopic about the influential rap group N.W.A.
 She’s on Broadway: She originated the character Rena in the premiere of the 2017 Tony Award-winning production of the August Wilson play “Jitney.”
-And she’s funny: In “Turner and Hooch” she plays the wise-cracking buddy cop to Peck, and his big, slobbering dog, in the remake of the 1989 Tom Hanks comedy.
+And she’s funny: In “Turner and Hooch” she played the wise-cracking buddy cop to Peck, and his big, slobbering dog, in the remake of the 1989 Tom Hanks comedy.
 Oh, and remember she played that role while pregnant and in the middle of the pandemic.
-(Her daughter, Cressida, was born on Christmas Day in Vancouver, Canada, where the show was filmed.)
+(Her first daughter, Cressida, was born in Vancouver, Canada, where the show was filmed.)

 Back when she was an undergrad at Georgia State, Patterson says she probably daydreamed about becoming a movie star more than she’d like to admit.